Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 - takes up a certain **fraction** of the total screensize regardless of screen size
 - shrinks and grows along with screen size
-- uses relative css sizing units
+- uses relative css sizing units, such as % or vm

 [show example of columns that are scalable]